actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 ## Other Types of Annuities

 There are more types of annuities in practice.
 Think of continuous annuities, increasing or decreasing annuities.
 These will not be further discussed here, and can be easily read online.
-The concept of these to the ones above remain the same, it is a simple notation to tell us the sum of present values of a specific set of cashflows.
+The concept of these to the ones above remain the same, these are notations to tell us the sum of present values of a specific set of cashflows.

+# Applying concepts of the Present Value and Annuity in R